heycalmdown/navigate-cursor-history/README.md

 ## Cursor Position

-This plugin remembers the recent 20 cursor positions history and allows you to jump to them back and forth like VSCode.
+This plugin remembers the recent 50 cursor positions history and allows you to jump to them back and forth like VSCode.

 ### Limitations

 - It remembers the cursor position once a second
-- It resets the cursor history when the another file is opened
 - The history is not saved permanently
 - The forward history will be resetted when you make new move while navigating the history